FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 Policy Committee dated 15th December, 2021, in relation to Meeting of the Committee

-held on 15th December, 2021, together with a copy of the Homeless Policy Document.--- 10
+held on 15th December, 2021, together with a copy of the Homeless Policy Document.
+---
+10

 The Report was noted by the Council.